CodingNomads/mentor-docs/docs/05_tools.md

 ### Mentor_Admin and Community Support Projects
 We will also invite you to two projects called _mentor_admin_ and _Community Support_. _Mentor_admin_ can be used for miscellaneous administrative activities such as internal meetings (e.g., _Python Mentors Meeting_). _Community Support_ can be used to answer questions on the forum or the general slack channels (i.e., helping students for which you don’t have a specific project).

-**When charging to these two projects, please be as specific as possible in the TopTracker activity description.** For example: “supporting Tiffany on Slack, connecting to databases, general JDBC” or “responded to this question: https://forum.codingnomads.co/t/lab-9-data-wrangle-a-dataset/1244”.
+**When charging to these two projects, please put both a keyword (from the list above) and a specific description in the TopTracker activity description.** For example: “Slack: supporting Tiffany, connecting to databases, general JDBC” or “Forum: responded to this question: https://forum.codingnomads.co/t/lab-9-data-wrangle-a-dataset/1244”.
+This desription format helps us to understand how to allocate budget for these two projects.

 ### Wait, but what if I forget turn on my tracker?!
-Or, even worse, forget to turn it off?
+Or, even worse, forget to turn it off!?!
 On its web application, in the "my activities" tab, TopTracker allows you to manually add, edit, or delete time.

 <img style="display: inline-block;" alt="how to edit time on TopTracker" src="../images/editing_time.png"/>